iron-io/docs/mq/reference/api/index.md

 }
 ```

-Note: to clear all alerts on a queue send empty alerts array like
+Note: to clear all alerts on a queue send an empty alerts array like
-the following.
+so:

 ```js
 {